On acylindrical hyperbolicity of groups with positive first $\ell^2$-Betti number: Abstract

 \section{Abstract}

-We prove that every finitely presented group with positive first $\ell^2$-Betti number that virtually surjects onto $\mathbb Z$ is acylindrically hyperbolic.
-In particular, this implies acylindrical hyperbolicity of finitely presented residually finite groups with positive first $\ell^2$-Betti number as well as groups of deficiency at least $2$.
+We prove that every finitely presented group with positive first $\ell^2$-Betti number that surjects onto $\mathbb Z$ is acylindrically hyperbolic.
+In particular, this implies acylindrical hyperbolicity of groups of deficiency at least $2$.